-It is one of the most prestigious golf tournaments in the world, and the 147th edition of the British Open this week at the Carnoustie Golf Links in Scotland will sort out the contenders from the pretenders, with the course long in length as well as the potential for rain.
+It is one of the most prestigious golf tournaments in the world, and the 148th edition of the British Open at the Royal Portrush Golf Club in Northern Ireland, will sort out the contenders from the pretenders, with the course long in length as well as the potential for rain.

-This will be the eighth time that the Open will be held at Angus, Scotland, the first time since 2007, which saw Padraig Harrington win the first of two successive Opens.
-The course is 7402 yards in length and has a par of 71, and given the layout of the course, scoring might well prove difficult to achieve, keeping in mind that Harrington won in 2007 at -7 via a playoff.
-The Open consists of players from the European Tour, the PGA Tour and the Japan Golf Tour, with a host of Australians set to play, most notably multiple major winner Jason Day, who has gone close in previous British Opens but looks to be in the right frame of mind to play a major part in the tournament.
+This will be the second time that Royal Portrush will host the British Open, with the other occasion being in 1951.
+The course is 7344 yards in length with a par of 71 and with seven holes being 450 yards or further in distance, scoring may well prove difficult, as is generally the tradition with this tournament no matter where it is played.
+The Open consists of players from the European Tour, the PGA Tour and the Japan Golf Tour, with a host of Australians set to play, most notably major winner Jason Day, who has gone close in previous British Opens but looks to be in the right frame of mind to play a major part in the tournament.

 Open Championship Live TV Times (AEST)

 Sydney Australia time, adjust for regional differences.
-Full British Open replays available daily on Fox Sports starting Friday 20 July.
+British Open replays will be available daily on Kayo and Fox Sports starting 18 July.

 Watch or Stream the British Open Live